Are you ready to work out?

 Lesson overview

-The goal of this lesson is to introduce certain phrasal verbs to help students build their range of nuance.
+The goal of this Upper-intermediate ESL lesson plan is to introduce certain phrasal verbs to help students widen their vocabulary.
 Students will also learn to use new language and expressions related to sports and fitness.

 Introduction